Arket19/My-cybersec-journey/README.md

 # My-cybersec-journey
-This is my webpage where I will update each day what have I learnt today.
+This is my webpage.
+Here you can get to know me a little bit and see what I have been learning lately.